 An alternative practical method for ITS-90 approximation in platinum resistance thermometer calibration (determination of R0, A , B and C, see equation below) is to obtain resistance-temperature data by making a comparison with a calibrated standard platinum resistance thermometer at numerous temperatures in the range of interest and then fit a polynomial to the data by a least-squares technique.

 The relationship between the resistance of the platinum resistance thermometer under calibration and the temperature measured with a reference thermometer is described with an interpolation equation.
-The Callendar–Van Dusen equation is generally accepted as the interpolation equation for industrial platinum resistance thermometers (defined in the IEC 60751, see IEC (2008)) rather than for standard platinum resistance thermometers:
+The Callendar–Van Dusen equation is generally accepted as the interpolation equation for industrial platinum resistance thermometers (defined in the IEC 60751 (2008)) rather than for standard platinum resistance thermometers:

-where Rt is the resistance at temperature t of a platinum wire, R0 is its resistance at 0 °C (ice point) and A, B and C (C = 0 for t > 0 °C) are constants which are found using the least-squares method on the data acquired during the calibration.
+where R is the resistance at temperature t of a platinum wire, R0 is its resistance at 0 °C (ice point) and A, B and C (C = 0 for t > 0 °C) are constants which are found using the least-squares method on the data acquired during the calibration.

 Table 2.A.1.
 Defining fixed points on the ITS-90